opchaves/web-api-fastify-mongodb/README.md

-# web-api-go-chi-mongodb
+# web-api-fastify-mongodb
-Web App and REST API powered by Go, Chi, Docker and MongoDB
+Web App and REST API powered by Fastify, Docker and MongoDB